Zine

 A Zine site is a collection of content files and layouts.

-Zine turns your content into HTML, styles it using your layouts, and finally copies the result (alongside other assets like images) into an output directory that you can then publish on static hosting services like GitHub Pages.
+Zine turns your content into HTML, styles it using your layouts, and finally copies the result into an output directory that you can then publish on static hosting services like GitHub Pages.

 Zine is pronounced like in fanzine.